The Quantum Rashomon Effect: A Strengthened Frauchiger-Renner Argument: A State-Independent Quantum Rashomon Effect

-Thus, $\mathcal{D}$'s conclusion cannot be alleviated by appealing to the operations performed by higher-rung observers on lower-rung observers: to the extent that it is reasonable to speak of each as having made definite observations, these have independent validity, yet are mutually inconsistent.
+Hence, we cannot associate a consistent story covering all observer's experiences simultaneously.
+Consequently, the argument's conclusion cannot be alleviated by appealing to the operations performed by higher-rung observers on lower-rung observers: to the extent that it is reasonable to speak of each as having made definite observations, these have independent validity, yet are mutually inconsistent.

-This is brought to its final consequence by supposing that there is, in fact, no $\mathcal{D}$---that indeed, $\mathcal{C}$ and their lab is the final level, and there is nothing beyond: that, in other words, the boundaries of $\mathcal{C}$'s lab constitute the edge of the universe.
-Then, there is nothing with respect to which the lab could decohere---and hence, we should imagine it, as the state of the whole world, evolving unitarily.
-This world would then be one whose inhabitants, despite being able to communicate (within limits), cannot be said to wholly share the same reality (in the sense appealed to above).

-The inhabitants of such a quantum universe, it seems, then may have definite, yet irreconcilable experiences---the world decomposes into a collection of perspectives, only ever partially overlapping, that resist integration into an all-encompassing `view from nowhere'.

-This is a conclusion that is stronger than either the original Frauchiger-Renner argument \cite{frauchiger2018quantum} or approaches based on Bell-like inequalities \cite{brukner2018no,healey2018quantum,bong2020strong}.
-The Frauchiger-Renner argument has to appeal to a final projection onto the $\ket{\overline{x}_\mathcal{A}^-\overline{x}_\mathcal{B}^-}$-component, while the above obtains even in a unitarily evolving quantum universe.
-Bell-like approaches, by contrast, obtain their contradiction only in a statistical sense, across many repetitions of the same scenario---for \emph{any given} run of the experiment, no contradiction is obtained by all observer's values being objectively definite; only across an ensemble of runs can we conclude that not for \emph{every} run, such a distribution of objective values can exist.

-Furthermore, as in the original Frauchiger-Renner argument, no assumption of `free choice' is needed, as in every run of the experiment, every observer measures all observables at their disposal.
-Thus, as opposed to the Bell-like approaches, an appeal to `superdeterminism' cannot avert the conclusion in this case.
+\begin{objection}[Existence of Hidden Variable-Accounts] The argument purports to show that no single reality---that is, no consistent simultaneous assignment of values to all observables---is possible.
+But in hidden variable-interpretations of quantum mechanics, e.g. the de Broglie-Bohm formulation \cite{deB1927, bohm1952}, there always exists a single assignment of values.
+Is there a `Rashomon-effect' in this case? \end{objection}

+The aim of the original Peres-Mermin argument is to demonstrate the Kochen-Specker theorem \cite{KS1967}.
+Thus, if there are values associated to all observables in an experiment over and above those predicted by the quantum formalism (hidden variables), in general, this assignment must be \textit{contextual}: that is, the value of, say, $\mathcal{A}_1$ measured together with $\mathcal{A}_2$ and $\mathcal{A}_3$ cannot be assumed to be the same as if it is measured together with $\mathcal{B}_1$ and $\mathcal{C}_1$.